Course Catalog

 5 units

 An overview of dream studies by several major theorists and researchers of the 20th century, including Freud, Jung, and Hall.
 An emphasis on studies that reveal cognitive conceptions and personal concerns through quantitative and qualitative analyses of sets of dreams from individuals and groups.
 Other topics covered more briefly include dream recall, children and dreams, and the role of dreams within cultures.
-Prerequisite(s): course 3.
+Prerequisite(s): PSYC 100.

 PSYC 169